dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.3.6 =
+		* Manually fix Parser which in latest version has one line that breaks compatibility with PHP 5.3
-	= Version 2.3.5 =
+		* Disable MF2 Parser usage if version lower than 5.3 = Version 2.3.5 =
 		* Remove comment transition action in favor of proposing it be moved into webmentions plugin
 		* Replace send webmentions code with a hook